 Temporary Premium Assistance

-- Quitting a job (unless deemed justifiable by EI)
+- Quitting a job (unless it’s considered justifiable by Employment Insurance)

-- Being dismissed for just cause (unless deemed justifiable by EI)
+- Being dismissed for just cause (unless it’s considered justifiable by Employment Insurance)

 - Taking a leave of absence

 - Seasonal employment